-The Swedish Podcast Measurement Standard is created by a working group including Kantar, Sveriges Annonsörer, Sveriges Radio, Acast, Bauer Media and Nordic Entertainment Group.
+The Swedish Podcast Measurement Standard is created by a working group including Kantar, Sveriges Annonsörer, Sveriges Radio, Acast, Bauer Media, Podspace and Perfect Day Media.

-The purpose of this standardization is to introduce transparent and consistent podcast audience metrics across podcasts, publishers, platforms, and service providers.
-The standardization offer all podcast stakeholders a defined set of metrics making it possible to track listening consistently over time and to equally compare podcasts and podcast networks.
+The purpose of this standardization is to introduce transparent and consistent podcast audience metrics across podcasts, platforms, publishers and service providers.
+The standardization offers all podcast stakeholders a defined set of metrics making it possible to track listening consistently over time and to equally compare podcasts and podcast networks.

-The standardized methodology is implemented by the group's members in the technical committee and audited by the third party Kantar Media Audit.
+The standardized methodology is implemented by the group's (platform) members of the technical committee and audited by a third-party handled by Kantar Media Audit.

-The group is in contact with podcast standardization initiatives globally, mainly IAB Tech Lab (US) through IAB Sweden.
+The group is in contact with podcast standardization initiatives globally, mainly IAB Tech Lab (US).
 Technology is in constant development and digital distribution is global, thus the Swedish working group has all intentions to participate globally and if needed adjust these standards over time.